COINtoolbox/photoz_catalogues/README.md

 This is one of the products of the third edition of the [COIN Residence Program](http://iaacoin.wix.com/crp2016), which took place in August/2016 in Budapest (Hungary) .

+Any questions/suggestions should be sent to iaa.coin@gmail.com .

 ## *Teddy*